The Ultimate Lights for Bully Netting and Lobstering

 The warm white (left) works best for muddier waters while the cool white (right) works best for clearer waters.
 If you're out lobstering in the mini season, you probably know how stirred up the water can get when the competition is high for spiny lobster.
 Combine that with changing tidal currents, and you'll see water clarity go from good to great as easily as it can go from good to mud.
 The color adjustability will help you see more lobster and ultimately bring in a quicker limit.

-For more information on our products to help with flounder gigging, bowfishing, bully netting and more, Outrigger Outdoors has you covered.
+For more information on our products or for help with flounder gigging equipment, bowfishing equipment, bully netting, and more, Outrigger Outdoors has you covered.